purfectliterature/findaloo/README.md

 #### 5. Daniel Wong `A0185050M`
 **Role:** Backend Developer
 **Contribution:** Authentication, Toilet routes, User Profile routes, Report & Review routes

-## It doesn't always have to stink.

-Findaloo is a progressive web application designed to help you find the nearest toilets around you!
-See how far away they are, what genders are avaiable, or even see a list of features available.
-Are you a parent?
-Find the nearest nursing rooms with hot water dispensers and baby change stations around you.

-Just had the most wonderful experience in your lifetime so far?
-Leave a review!
-Upset that something broke?
-File a report to let management know.

-With findaloo, dirty, smelly toilets will be a thing of the past.
-Visit us at https://findaloo.netlify.app today!

 ## Installation guide